wormhole-foundation/wormhole-sdk-ts/README.md

 ## WIP

-This package is a Work in Progress so the interface may change.
+:warning: This package is a Work in Progress so the interface may change and there are likely bugs.
+Please report any issues you find.

 ## TODOS:

 Chains:

 - [ ] Add support for Aptos chains
-- [ ] Add support for Sei chains
+- [ ] Add support for Algorand chains
 - [ ] Add support for Sui chains
-- [ ] Add support for Cosmos chains
-- [ ] Add support for Algorand chains
-- [ ] Add support for Terra chains
 - [ ] Add support for Near chains

 Other:

-- [ ] Reexport common types from connect?
 - [ ] Add support for NFTBridge protocols
+- [ ] Simulate prior to sending
 - [ ] Gas utilities (estimate from unsigned, get gas used from txid)
 - [ ] Better tracking of auto-redeem, use target contract?
 - [ ] Estimate tx finalization